tg-watchdog/docs/docs/privacy.md

 ## What data will we store?
 Nothing!
 Also known as we will not store your data.

-In the algorithm designing stage, we choose a stateless structure (no database and other data storage ways), which means we intend not to store your data on our server.
+In the algorithm designing stage, we choose a stateless structure (no database and other data storage ways), which means we intend not to store your data on our server, and we cannot do this in this structure.

 ## Any problem?
 If you have questions or want to request your data on Telegram Watchdog, you can contact us at elegant.map0806@astrian.moe.